xcart/xc5-manual/en/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).md

 # Adding custom order statuses

-If X-Cart's {% link "system order statuses" Understanding-X-Cart-order-statuses_8750830.html#UnderstandingX-Cartorderstatuses-DefaultOrderStatuses %} do not meet the needs of your business, you can create your own statuses.
+If X-Cart's {% link "system order statuses" ref_DkbTi1qJ#system-order-statuses %} do not meet the needs of your business, you can create your own statuses.
 It is possible to create both payment order statuses and shipping order statuses.

-Note

-Icon

 Custom order statuses do not currently have the ability to change the inventory levels of products in the order, but we are hoping to implement this feature in the nearest future.